ESSICS/XAOS/xaos.app.module/README.md

 The complete application is made of 6 view areas, where the `main` one is always visible.

-A view areas is visible only if at least one view is registered.
+A view area is visible only if at least one view is registered.
 The only exception is the `main` area, where views can be added dynamically, and no initial view is required.

+Outer view areas' content can be static (i.e. always visible), or depending on what is the active view inside the `main` area.

 #### Browser View Area

 The `browser` view should be used to navigate high-level structures in order to find elements to be opened in dedicated views inside the `main` area.

 #### Navigator/Overview View Area